geode-sdk/docs/tutorials/dictionary.md

 A program that modifies GD by adding, changing, and removing content using various techniques such as [hooking](#hooking) and [patching](#patching).
 [Traditionally made](#traditional-modding) using libraries such as [gd.h](#gdh) and [cocos-headers](#cocos-headers), but may also be made using a framework such as [Geode](#geode).

-## Mod Incompatabilities
+## Mod Incompatibilities

-When two mods become incompatible with each other, for example through a [hook conflict](#hook-conflict) or [accessing the node tree through absolute indices](/tutorials/nodetree.md).
+When two mods become incompatible with each other, for example through a [hook conflict](#hook-conflict) or [accessing the node tree through absolute indices](/tutorials/nodetree).

 ## Mod Loader